Policies and Refunds

 Frequently Asked Questions

-At Laurel Springs, we are dedicated to providing students with a premier college preparatory education.
-In order to ensure the smooth progression of coursework and the maintenance of transcripts, our policies and refunds clearly define the respective responsibilities of the Laurel Springs School and our students.
+At Laurel Springs, we are dedicated to providing students with a premier college prep education.
+In order to ensure the smooth progression of coursework and the maintenance of transcripts, our policies and refunds clearly define the respective responsibilities of Laurel Springs School and our students.